TMJ Treatment in Reno

 Diagnosing Process

-TMD can be caused by intracapsular (capsulitis, arthritis) or extracapsular (musculoskeletal) problems.
-Diagnosing TMD usually starts with a review of a patient’s medical and dental history, and a comprehensive exam that also includes joint and muscle testing.
-In milder cases, we recommend a conservative approach to treating TMJ disorders, which can include a soft diet, application of moist warm heat followed by symptom specific jaw exercises, physical therapy and anti-inflammatory medication if tolerated.
+TMD can be caused by intracapsular problems (such as capsulitis or arthritis) or extracapsular (musculoskeletal) problems.
+Diagnosing TMD usually starts with a review of a patient’s medical and dental history and a comprehensive exam that also includes joint and muscle testing.
+In milder cases, we recommend a conservative approach to treating TMJ disorders, which can include a soft diet, application of moist warm heat followed by symptom-specific jaw exercises, physical therapy and anti-inflammatory medication if tolerated.
 TMJ imaging may also be recommended.

 Occlusal guards are designed specific to the patient’s symptoms.
 However, we do not recommend any irreversible changes to occlusion, as occlusion is rarely the cause of TMD.
 However, bite changes may sometimes occur as a result of TMD.

 Steroid, platelet-rich plasma (PRP) and hyaluronate injections may also be recommended if TMJ pain escalates.
-Trigger point injections can also be very helpful for patients with muscle pain, jaw opening limitations and for diagnostic purposes.
+Trigger point injections can also be very helpful for patients with muscle pain and jaw-opening limitations and for diagnostic purposes.
 Medicated muscle injections may also be considered in select patients.

 In cases where TMJ may be attributed to stress tension or other psychological factors, cognitive behavioral therapy and myofunctional therapy have also been helpful in treating some TMD cases.